Grut History, Family Crest & Coats of Arms

 Early History of the Grut family

-Another 165 words (12 lines of text) covering the years 1455 and 1487 are included under the topic Early Grut History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Grut research.
+Another 83 words (6 lines of text) covering the years 1455, 1487, 1675, 1675, 1666 and 1667 are included under the topic Early Grut History in all our PDF Extended History products and printed products wherever possible.

 Grut Spelling Variations